skirino/raft_fleet/README.md

 ## Feature & Design

 - Easy hosting of multiple "cluster-wide state"s
+    - Flexible data model (defined by [rafted_value](https://github.com/skirino/rafted_value))
+- Decentralized architecture and fault tolerance
 - Reasonably scalable placement of processes for multiple Raft consensus groups
-    - consensus member processes are distributed to ErlangVMs in a data center-aware manner using [rendezvous hashing](https://en.wikipedia.org/wiki/Rendezvous_hashing)
+    - Consensus member processes are distributed to ErlangVMs in a data center-aware manner using [rendezvous hashing](https://en.wikipedia.org/wiki/Rendezvous_hashing)
-    - automatic rebalancing on adding/removing nodes
+    - Automatic rebalancing on adding/removing nodes
+- Location transparency
-- Each consensus group leader is accessible using the name of the consensus group (which must be an atom)
+    - Each consensus group leader is accessible using name (an atom) of the consensus group
     - Actual pids of consensus leader processes are cached in a local ETS table for fast access
-- Flexible data model (defined by [rafted_value](https://github.com/skirino/rafted_value))
-- Decentralized architecture and fault tolerance

 ## Notes on backward compatibility

 - Users of `<= 0.6.0` should upgrade to `0.6.1` before upgrading to `0.7.x` due to a change in internal data structure.
   While `<= 0.6.0` and `0.7.x` are not compatible, `0.6.1` should be able to interact with both `<= 0.6.0` and `0.7.x`.

-## Example
+## Usage example

 Suppose we have a cluster of 4 erlang nodes: